wintercms/docs/cms/partials.md

 ## Dynamic partials

-Partials, like pages, can use any Twig features.
+Partials, like pages, can use any PHP features.
 Please refer to the [Dynamic pages](pages#dynamic-pages) documentation for details.

 ### Partial execution life cycle